 - Representation of leading manufacturers of consumer electronic products against distributors in multimillion-dollar dollar fraud and misappropriation of trade secrets claims involving employee bribery and unauthorized product bundling and labeling

 Mr. Shore has also been an active member of numerous not-for-profit community organizations.
-He currently serves as vice-chair of the City of San Jose’s $159 million Public Safety Bond Oversight Committee; board member of the Bay Area After School All-Stars; an advisory board member for Crime Victims United of California; founding President of the Walden West Foundation; and former board member of the San Jose Police Activities League.
-He is the former Chair of the City of San Jose Historical Landmarks Commission, where he was involved in land use policy issues including being a key voice in the successful effort to redevelop historical buildings such as the Montgomery Hotel and the Jose Theater.
+He currently serves as vice-chair of the City of San Jose’s $159 million Public Safety Bond Oversight Committee.
+He is the founding president of the Walden West Foundation, and is a former board member of the Bay Area After School All-Stars, a former advisory board member for Crime Victims United of California, and a former board member of the San Jose Police Activities League.
+He is the former chair of the City of San Jose Historical Landmarks Commission, where he was involved in land use policy issues including being a key voice in the successful effort to redevelop historical buildings such as the Montgomery Hotel and the Jose Theater.